The Princess of Wales during a Heads Together event

 Releasing the video

-As a fellow cancer survivor, I was eager to see what what Kate had to say.
+As a fellow cancer survivor, I was eager to see what Kate had to say.
 But instead of learning what she had found helpful, we were subjected to cringe-making platitudes, totally different from the usual sensible comments Kate made when promoting Heads Together and her other charities.

 Heaven knows what the rest of the Royals made of it.
 It is easy to imagine Princess Anne shrugging and then going to feed the horses.
-And Prince Philip would certainly have had some appropriate comments.
+And the late Prince Philip would certainly have had some appropriate comments.

 Survivors learn from each other

 Every cancer journey is supposed to be different, but survivors soon learn that we all experience similar side effects, and exchange ideas and tricks we discover, to help us through, It might be a Nurse telling you to sip ginger tea to help with nausea (it worked for me), or copying a friend who told me to wear something colourful/ I wore red shoes to cheer myself up when going through boring radiotherapy.
-These cheered me and staff so much so that a photo of them appeared in an exhibition about “The cancer journey” mounted in The Royal Marsden.
+These amused me and staff so much so that a photo of them appeared in an exhibition about “The cancer journey” mounted in The Royal Marsden.

 I remember a friend, who had gone through cancer treatment, giving me a book showing photos of animals doing funny things; this was ideal to leaf through when I was washed out during treatment, too tired to hold a book

-.One thing I did learn from a press clipping about the Princess was she had enjoyed the lights; In her London Clinic room, I remember Sister showing me how they had special light effects installed in the rooms,to keep patients amused when they were tired.
+.One thing I did learn from a press clipping about the Princess was she had enjoyed the lights; In her London Clinic room, I remember Sister showing me how they had special light effects installed in the rooms, to keep patients amused when they were tired.

-Anyone who is a fan of the TV programme DIY SOS will have seen their electrician, Billy, installing similar special lighting systems to keep those who have to spend time recovering, amused, and entertained.
+a cat that is sitting in a bath tub Anyone who is a fan of the TV programme DIY SOS will have seen their electrician, Billy, installing similar special lighting systems to keep those who have to spend time recovering, amused, and entertained.

 Lord Darzi’s recent report painted a depressing picture of how behind the rest of the world the UK is when it comes to cancer treatment – and if the Princess is being muzzled and not allowed to tell us what worked for her – I don’t see much improvement.